- A contagious and often fatal viral disease

 The first vaccines

 The U.S. National Institute of Health will begin the first Ebola vaccine trials the week of Sept.
 1, 2014 using healthy volunteers.
 The trials will determine if the vaccine is safe and if it helps people generate Ebola antibodies.
 It doesn’t contain any live virus.
-Clinical trials of a second vaccine called VSV-EBOV, which was developed and licensed by the Public Health Agency of Canada, are slated to begin later this fall.
-Canada has donated between 800 and 1,000 doses of the vaccine to the WHO.
+Clinical trials of a second vaccine called VSV-EBOV, which was developed and licensed by the Public Health Agency of Canada, have begun.
+Canada has donated its stock of the vaccine to the WHO.

 Scientists’ understanding of viruses and antiviral treatments has exploded in recent years.
 According to University of Reading virologist Ben Neuman, Ebola might prove fairly easy to treat, as viruses go.